curiouselectric/soldersolar/SolderSolar_Instructions/SolderSolar_Instructions.rst

 Step 6: Solder PV Cell
 ------------------------
 The PV cell is actually a module comprised of a number of small solar PV cells.
 This unit has a maximum output of 5.5V and a maximum current of 30mA under ideal conditions.

 The solar cell is attached to the back of the PCB and so will cover the soldering already done - please **double check** your soldering here and ensure there are not any bad connections or solder short circuits.

+We need to align the + connection on the PV cell with the + on the PCB.

+We need to add quite a lot of solder to make this conenction.
+It is best to put a blob of solder on the PV cell pad, then leave it to cool.
+Then align the PV cell and add more solder until the connection is made to the contacts on the edge of the PCB.

 .. image:: Instruction_Photos/PCB8_sm.jpg?raw=true
    :width: 400px